-Calcific tendonitis of the shoulder means calcium build up in your tendons.
-Calcific tendonitis most often affects the tendons of the rotator cuff in the shoulder.
-Once the calcium deposition takes place in the tendons, they become inflamed and it is accompanied by severe pain in the shoulder.
+Calcific tendonitis of the shoulder means calcium particles in your tendons.
+Calcific tendonitis most often affects the tendons of the rotator cuff in the shoulder resulting in rotator cuff calcifications.
+Once the calcium deposits form in the tendons, they become inflamed and it is accompanied by severe pain in the shoulder.
 It is one of the most common causes of shoulder pain.

 The rotator cuff is formed by the tendons of muscles around the shoulder.
 These muscles originate from the scapula and are inserted into the upper end of the humerus (upper arm bone).
 They mainly provide stability at the shoulder joint and also allow various movements to take place at the shoulder.
-Calcium salts deposition usually takes place in supraspinatus tendon.
+Calcium deposits form in the supraspinatus tendon and cause pain.

 In this article, you will get to know the complete information regarding calcific tendonitis shoulder and the step you have to take to avoid this condition.